trzsz/trzsz/README.md

 # trzsz

-trzsz is a simple file transfer tools, similar to lrzsz ( rz / sz ) but compatible with tmux (control mode).
+trzsz is a simple file transfer tools, similar to lrzsz ( rz / sz ) but compatible with tmux.

 which works with iTerm2 and has a nice progress bar.